Rushani language

-Rushani is one of the Pamir languages spoken in Afghanistan and Tajikistan.
+Rushani is one of the Eastern Iranian Pamir languages spoken in Afghanistan and Tajikistan.
 Rushani is relatively closer to all Northern Pamiri languages sub-group whether it is Shughni, Yazgulami, Sarikuli or Oroshori sharing many grammatical and vocabulary similarity with all of them especially with Shughni and thus some linguists consider it a dialect of Shughni.

 Rushan is divided into two parts by Panj river where on right bank along Bartang river to the East located Rushan district of GBAO, Tajikistan and on the left side located several villages of Roshan area in northern part of the Sheghnan District, in the Badakhshan Province of Afghanistan and the Gorno-Badakhshan Autonomous Region in Tajikistan.
 Afghani Roshan consists of six villages including Rubotin, Paguor, Chawed, York, Shaikhin and Chasnud, five of which are located on the bank of the river Panj, which meets at the border of Tajikistan.
 Most Rushani speakers belong to the Ismaili branch of Shi'a Islam.

 Language use

 Rushani, like Shughni, is only used in unofficial settings.
 All of the children in the community learn Rushani as their first language and rely heavily on it until they enroll in school.
 It is only then that they learn the official language of the country.
-Adult speakers are all bi- or tri-lingual in Tajik and Russian.
+Adult speakers are all bi- or tri-lingual in Tajik Persian and Russian.

 Traditionally Rushani was not a written language, with Rushani speakers writing in Persian.
 Writing systems have been developed for the language using Cyrillic and Latin scripts, for example for use in translation of parts of the bible by the Institute for Bible Translation.